Having a clear structure to plan your sales time is essential for anyone who is responsible for winning work for their firm.

 Know who you want to speak to and how you will be engaging with them.
 This includes what marketing activities you will undertake.
 Then you need to decide on your sales activities and schedule this in weekly at least.
 Doing this will form a habit and will help you grow your business.

 To help you build a sales and marketing plan as a new partner/director you can download our template here.
 This will help you make the most of your limited sales time.
+You can also refer to our BD Playbook, a practical, end-to-end guide to building effective client relationships.

 Outside of the plan itself, there is a great deal to learn in how to build an effective client development programme.
 If you need help winning new work, getting new clients, and effectively utilising your sales time, then get in touch.